jindazhao/Fitness-Pals-Application/README.md

 This is a desktop application that will enhance motivation and become fit at the same time.
 The application allows the to choose a fitness plan and alter the given plan based on the user's experience, needs, and goals.
-Everyday, there will be a given goal for exercise, sleep, and nutrition.
-Every goal that is met each day, there is a feature that is added to your pet's house, hence the name "Pals".
+Everyday, there will be a given goal for exercise.
+Every goal that is met each day, your pet will be happier, hence the name "Pals".
 In order to keep your pet happy and healthy, the goals must be met.
 This way, people can be stay fit and be motivated while also being able to track their progress in a fun and motivating way.